Boris Rhein: Minister-President of Hesse, 2022–present

 In his capacity as Minister-President, Rhein has been one of Hesse's representatives on the Bundesrat, where he serves on the Committee on Foreign Affairs and the Defence Committee.

+In the 2023 Hessian state election, Rhein's CDU received 34.6% of the vote, remaining the larges party in the state parliament and increasing its share by 7.6%.